Regulatory actions for July 16, 2024

 No Comments

-Regulatory snapshots, including drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations in Asia-Pacific: Alteogen, Ausper, Eisai, Mabwell, Mesoblast.
+Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Positrigo, Smith+Nephew.

 Briefs